ozoidemi/ePaper_guest_dashboard/README.md

 apk add zbar
 ```

-THat should take care of it.
+That should be it from the Home Assistant side.

 ### ESPHome Host

-1. First go to the ESPHome host on PVE.
+1. First open the CLI on your ESPHome host.
-2. Open the shell.
+    - For me, that means getting to my PVE console, selecting the LXC container, and then opening the console for the container.
-3. Go to the `config/custom_components` directory. `cd config/custom_components`
+4. Go to the `config/custom_components` directory. `cd config/custom_components`
-4. Copy the `canvas_struct.h` into that directory.
+5. Copy the `canvas_struct.h` into that directory.
     5. If you don't know how to, you can:
         6. Create a new file called `canvas_struct.h'.
 You can use `nano canvas_struct.h`
         7. Paste the contents of the `canvas_struct.h' project file and save (ctrl + s, ctrl + x).